eslint/eslint/docs/user-guide/migrating-to-5.0.0.md

 In ESLint v5, reporting a problem without providing a message always results in an error.

 **To address:** If you have written a custom rule that reports a problem without providing a message, update it to provide a message along with the report.

+## <a name="context-get-scope"></a> The `context.getScope()` method now returns more proper scopes

+Previously, the `context.getScope()` method changed that behavior by `parserOptions.ecmaVersion`, but it caused unintentional behavior if a user used a custom parser which doesn't have the `ecmaVersion` option such as `babel-eslint`.
+Also, the method returned the parent scope of the proper scope on any node of `CatchClause` (in ES5), `ForStatement` (in ≧ES2015), `ForInStatement` (in ≧ES2015), `ForOfStatement`, and `WithStatement`.

+In ESLint v5, the `context.getScope()` method has a same behavior regardless of `parserOptions.ecmaVersion` and returns the proper scope.
+See [the documentation](../developer-guide/working-with-rules#contextgetscope) to check the proper scopes.

+**To address:** If you have written a custom rule that uses the `context.getScope()` method on above node handlers, update it to ensure your rule works fine.

 ---